carterlwilson/ironLogic4/features.md

 Stay in plan mode.

-I'm getting the following error trying to call a patch endpoint.
-Let's make sure CORS is allowing for patch requests.
+Whenn I try to create a new vercel project with the mobile app, I'm seeing the following error:

+Header at index 2 has invalid `source` pattern "/workbox-*.js".

+Can you make sure the mobile configuration file is set up correctly?